 - Click the Trace Selected Item button to execute the trace.

 - If you checked the Display Trace Path Report, a trace report is displayed in your web browser upon trace completion.

-- Click the Clear Graphics button on the Fiber Manager toolbar to clear the OTDR trace results
+- Click the Clear Graphics button on the Fiber Viewer toolbar to clear the OTDR trace results from the map.